-Perhaps one of the most hotly debated topics in shaving forums is foil vs rotary shavers.
+Perhaps one of the most hotly debated topics in shaving forums is foil vs. rotary shavers.

 Which one is better?

-Is foil better than rotary?
+Is foil better than a rotary shaver?

 Each will have compelling reasons why a foil or rotary shaver is the best.

-Wet shavers will even chime in and say electric shavers are trash and safety razors are the way to go.
+Wet shavers will even chime in and say electric shavers are trash, and safety razors are the way to go.

-Before you take a side read the guide as I break down each feature, the pros and cons of each type.
+Before you take a side, read the guide as I break down each feature, the pros, and cons of each type.

 For men who are considering electric shavers, this can be confusing and discouraging.

-Make no mistake these are great options if you value time and want something that will cost less to run over the long haul.
+Make no mistake; these are great options if you value time and want something that will cost less to run over the long haul.

 There are literally thousands of options.

 It gets trickier if you have sensitive skin.
-I found the Mach 3 to be a good compromise to a safety and 5-blade razor.
+I found the Mach 3 to be a good compromise to a safety razor and 5-blade razor.

-The learning curve isn’t as steep as a DE razor and it didn’t leave as much irritation as a 5-blade Gillette.
+The learning curve isn’t as steep as a DE razor, and it didn’t leave as much irritation as a 5-blade Gillette.

 Only there’s one problem.
 It isn’t cheap!

-I’ve created an infographic based on a detailed computation done in Sharpologist on long term costs of using a disposable, cartridge, safety and straight razor.
-Make sure to read this so you have an idea of the cost difference.
+I’ve created an infographic based on a detailed computation done in Sharpologist on long term costs of using a disposable, cartridge, safety, and straight razor.
+Make sure to read this, so you have an idea of the cost difference.